 Long-Term Strategy - The creation of a sustainable, thriving, impressive destination/landmark building that is of benefit to the entire community.

 Bookings The Historic Post Office has been a popular venue for a number of community events.
-The City is pleased to announce that it is also now available for wedding ceremonies and photo shoots, in accordance with the usage policy below.
+The City is pleased to announce that it is also now available for wedding ceremonies and photo shoots, in accordance with the usage policy available upon request.
 For inquiries or bookings of the Historic Post Office, please contact Facility Bookings at 306-752-7906.

 "Our heritage is what we value from the past and what we preserve for future generations.
 It reflects our collective history, defines the places where we live and work, and gives communities their unique identity.
 Recognizing and protecting places that have heritage value is an important part of planning for the future.
 By retaining heritage buildings, structures and landscapes, we not only retain the character of our communities, we also contribute to their social, economic and environmental sustainability.” - Sask Ministry of Tourism, Park, Culture and Sport, Municipal Heritage Property Designation